Createdd/Writing/articles/WebScrapingIntro.md

 ---

->"“If you decide that you’re going to do only the things you know are going to work, you’re going to leave a lot of opportunity on the table.”" - Jeff Bezos
+>“If you decide that you’re going to do only the things you know are going to work, you’re going to leave a lot of opportunity on the table.” - Jeff Bezos

 ---